Anastasov-L/bonusOOP/README.md

+IF you are TA checking this: copy .gradle, .idea build and gradle from snake or tetris

 ## Game description

 Welcome to my space invader!
 Before everything, a quick note: I wanted to use ASCI art for the project, however when I started implementing things I realised that